m0loch/tetris-js/README.md

     - mobile controls
         -> only TODO
 2. actual game play
-    - game loop
-    - start as pause + remove start button
+    - space as pause + remove start button
-    - difficulty level
 3. next piece chosen by a balanced random?
 4. fix *style.css* in order for it to get accomodate for changes of the height/width parameters
 5. mobile version